 A series of discussions were held with DelDOT officials concerning area roadway improvements related to Hollyville Road specifically about off-site transportation improvements and frontage improvements.
+A Traffic Operational Analysis (TOA) was prepared by Traffic Group.
 Entrance improvements are anticipated to include turn lanes into the development.